dominikh/gotraceui/README.md

 more powerful alternative to `go tool trace`.
 Unlike `go tool trace`, Gotraceui doesn’t use deprecated browser APIs (or a browser at all), and its UI is tuned specifically to the unique characteristics of Go traces.

+## Status

+Gotraceui still has some sharp corners, hasn't had its first release yet and is lacking a manual.
+It is, however, fairly usable, and people have already used it productively.

-## Use
+## Installation

-Gotraceui is still a work in progress with many sharp corners, but you can already try it out.
-Simply build `honnef.co/go/gotraceui/cmd/gotraceui` and run it, passing the path to a trace file as the only argument.
-See the documentation of [runtime/trace](https://pkg.go.dev/runtime/trace) on how to obtain traces, and see [Gio's instructions](https://gioui.org/doc/install) to figure out the dependencies required for building Gotraceui.
+Users of Nix can use the flake.
+There are no packages for other distributions or OSs yet and you will have to build `honnef.co/go/gotraceui/cmd/gotraceui` yourself.
+[Gio's instructions](https://gioui.org/doc/install) explain the dependencies for the various platforms.

 ## Controls

 None of these controls are final.
-Users without a middle mouse button will have a bad experience right now.

 | Key                                     | Function                                                                    |
 |-----------------------------------------|-----------------------------------------------------------------------------|